-Top 3 Calls for Hurricane Season
+Top 3 Phone Calls to Make Ahead of the 2022 Hurricane Season

 Preparation is key when it comes to hurricane season.
 Here are three health-focused calls you need to make before the most active part of hurricane season starts:

 Call #1 – Call your primary care physician (and your child’s pediatrician too!)

 You’ll need to ask for an updated copy of your medications list.
 If you evacuate for an extended period of time, you’ll need current prescriptions in order to get refills on any medications.